 If they don’t have the finance, don’t make a bid.
 This is a top tip for a first time home buyer.

-Help for a First Time Home Buyer
+Get Help for Yourself as a First Time Home Buyer

-About loans more generally or about how we may be able to put your clients in touch with a lender that can help if the major banks say ‘no’ to their first home loan application.
+About loans more generally or about how we may be able to help you get you in touch with a lender that can help if the major banks say ‘no’ to your first home loan application.

 Disclaimer: Original content source: Pepper Money.
 It is designed for publication through Accredited Brokers, to provide you with factual information only, and it is not intended to imply any recommendation about any financial product(s) or to constitute tax advice.
 If you need financial or tax advice you should consult a licensed financial or tax adviser.
 The information in the article is believed to be reliable at the time of distribution, but neither Pepper nor its accredited brokers warrant its completeness or accuracy.
 For information about whether a non-bank loan may be suitable for you, call us on 1300722494.